Std1o/Lilith-AppStatesManager/README.md

 3. Retrofit usage
 4. Android Gradle plugin version 8+
 5. 'org.jetbrains.kotlin.android' version '1.9.0'+

+Compatibility with DI
+1. Koin - 100%
+2. Hilt - Compatible when using a small workaround
+3. Dagger 2 - not tested
+4. Other DIs - there are no plans to check in the near future

 ## Architecture requirements
 Simplifying, your architecture should be something like this.